 Note that the CR gate is related to the CNOT gate by only two single-qubit rotations:\cite{rigetti2010}

 where

-For a qubit such as a transmon, the assumption for an ideal two-level system is not valid.
-In this case, we have to consider higher level contributions.
-Since the calculation needs some labor, we just quote the result:\cite{allen2017, tripathi2019}
+For a qubit such as a transmon, the assumption of an ideal two-level system is not valid.
+In this case, we have to consider higher-level contributions.
+As the detailed calculation is quite involved, we simply quote the result:\cite{allen2017, tripathi2019}

 Note that Eq.~\eqref{eq:2qCtrl_higher} becomes Eq.~\eqref{eq:CRdriveRot} in the $\alpha_1 \rightarrow \infty$ limit (ideal two-level system).
 In the $\alpha_1 \rightarrow 0$ limit (bosonic system), only the single-qubit drive term (the first term) survives---Eq.~\eqref{eq:2qCtrl_higher} becomes Eq.~\eqref{eq:driveRot}.
-Equation~\eqref{eq:2qCtrl_higher} suggests that, if $\Delta_\textrm{qq} \gg \alpha_1$, the CR drive amplitude is greatly reduced.
-Therefore, to have a reliable CR drive amplitude, $\Delta_\textrm{qq}$ must be comparable to $\alpha_1$; if $\Delta_\textrm{qq}$ is too small, the states of the two qubits are hybridized such that the single-qubit gate operation will be nontrivial.
+Equation~\eqref{eq:2qCtrl_higher} suggests that if $\Delta_\mathrm{qq} \gg \alpha_1$, the CR drive amplitude is greatly reduced.
+Therefore, to have a reliable CR drive amplitude, $\Delta_\mathrm{qq}$ must be comparable to $\alpha_1$; conversely, if $\Delta_\mathrm{qq}$ is too small, the states of the two qubits are hybridized such that the single-qubit gate operation will be nontrivial.
 In the actual operation, the unwanted single-qubit drive term in Eq.~\eqref{eq:2qCtrl_higher} can be canceled out by applying an additional pulse.\cite{sheldon2016}

 One might wonder about the fate of the effective $ZZ$ interaction, which was a hero for the CZ gate (Sec.~\ref{sec:AE_CZ}).
-Now, it is a villain that degrades the fidelity of the CR gate.
-This interaction can be canceled out by a refocusing technique,\cite{sheldon2016} which will be explained in Sec.~\ref{sec:refocusing}.
+Here, it turns into a villain that degrades the fidelity of the CR gate.
+This unwanted interaction can be canceled out by a refocusing technique,\cite{sheldon2016} which will be explained in Sec.~\ref{sec:refocusing}.